ding-lab/neoscan/README.md

 conda create -n neoantigen optitype=1.3.1 python=2.7

-Copy the path to the OptiPathPipeline.py to the neoscan.pl
+Copy the conda path for OptiPathPipeline.py to the script neoscan.pl

 which OptiTypePipeline.py and copy the output into the neoscan.pl script